Wyver-Solutions/wyveracademy/_pages/08c-level-3-submission-guidelines.md

 2. Your evidence (see below).
 3. A short statement for each piece of evidence, where you reflect on how it demonstrates competence, and what you would do differently next time

+Often you will have produced materials as part of your work in a team.
+In your statement, please describe your personal contribution.

 ## The evidence portfolio

 You can choose how to present your evidence.
 Some ideas are given below: